BestTimesToVisit.com Logo

 transport

 Quebec City is incredibly walkable, especially the Old Town.
-But for longer distances, use the RTC bus system; it's affordable and covers the entire city.
-Download the RTC app beforehand to plan your routes and check schedules; it's much easier than figuring it out on the spot.
+But for longer distances, consider the local bus system (RTC) – it's affordable and efficient.
+Download the RTC app beforehand to plan your routes and buy tickets; avoid taxis unless absolutely necessary, as they can be pricey.

 money